Category Archives: Common

 Refer to a specialist respiratory paediatrician any preschool child with an admission to hospital, or 2 or more emergency department admissions in a 12-month period.

-Age 5-11, after low dose ICS, assess ability to manage MART (maintenance and reliever therapy) regimen (none licensed under 12, so would be off label).
-Start low, go to moderate.
+Age 5-11, start low dose ICS.
+After that, assess ability to manage MART (maintenance and reliever therapy) regimen (none licensed under 12, so would be off label).
+Start low (Budesonide 100/3 MDI or 100/6 Turbohaler – see below for brands), 2 puffs/sucks per day in 1-2 divided doses), go to moderate (300-400mcg per day) if necessary.
+[No evidence for MDI, only for dry powder!]

 Otherwise would be trial of LRTA, then add LABA, then increase ICS to moderate.